Crawford Market Fountain

 vegetable and fruit sellers often set up their stalls around it or use the structure to temporarily store their wares.

 In 1985, the crown of the fountain was damaged when a canopy was being raised over it.
 The Kipling river goddesses frieze was also painted over by someone with the intention to restore their "modesty", as claimed in a note left by the conscientious painter on the fountain.
 In 2016-17, as part of a larger project, restoration work was carried out on the fountain by a team led by conservation architect Abha Narain Lambah, but thereafter the structure continued to be used as a mini warehouse or a dumping site for plastic bags, water bottles or garbage.

+The fountain exhibits remarkable similarities to an unexecuted design by William Burges, the Sabrina Fountain which Burges planned for Gloucester, England.
+The debt owed by Emerson is noted by Christopher London in his work, Bombay Gothic.